codefoster/codefoster.com/source/_drafts/When-to-Use-ViewBoxes-and-FlexBoxes.md

 The first thing I had a hard time wrapping my head around was the overlap between a ViewBox and a FlexBox.
 Then I discovered that there really isn&rsquo;t any.
 The ViewBox control is quite simple.
 It scales the content that it contains but maintains it&rsquo;s aspect ratio.

-It works like this&hellip;
+It works like this...;

 [![](http://codefoster.blob.core.windows.net/site/image/a9cd690247fb44b787c382fd960d8242/boxes_01_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/When-to-Use-ViewBoxes-and-FlexBoxes/2653D2F4/image.png)

-Note that it does not work like this&hellip;
+Note that it does not work like this...;

 [![](http://codefoster.blob.core.windows.net/site/image/eebe2cf17e17461e9902e1148638bc4c/boxes_02_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/When-to-Use-ViewBoxes-and-FlexBoxes/7246E5B3/image.png)